-Since the Enlightenment, the prevailing worldview among Western intelligentsia has been built on the premises of this “Scientism”.
+Since the Enlightenment, the prevailing worldview of Western intelligentsia has been built on the premises of this “Scientism”.
 One of its central tenets is the assumption that modern science makes full provision for any inquiry into the natural world, and needn’t be answerable to anything outside of itself.
-This relatively new ideology stands at odds with the historical view that a larger framework of philosophy or supra-natural awareness was required for such inquiries to be successful.
+This relatively new ideology stands at odds with the historical view that a larger framework of philosophy or supernatural awareness was required to succeed in such endeavors.
 So by its very nature, modern science is unable to fathom any realities outside of the physical world, and thus “Science”, a method of inquiry, became “Scientism”, an ideology, in that it refused to acknowledge the limits of its own competence.
 Instead, it championed “empiricism” as its bedrock, as if by magic the notion of empiricism could be proven empirically.
 According to empiricists, nothing other than direct observation is trustworthy, but the only argument consistent with such a claim is circular: “I observe that observation is accurate, therefore it is accurate “.
 A logical fallacy if there ever was one.